-- To develop, maintain and implement regional planning strategies which advance active transportation mobility through Connected KC 2050 to foster increased regional bicycle and pedestrian travel as a share of all trips. - To facilitate transportation policies that integrate active transportation solutions with community development needs in the region. - To foster efforts through engineering best practices, public education, and traffic enforcement to improve safety of pedestrians and bicyclists. - To support efforts that address and advance active transportation data collection. - To support advancement of technical analysis tools that address active transportation planning and programming needs. - To provide active transportation planning support across MARC's related initiatives and programs. - To provide appropriate planning and technical assistance to local governments working to address pedestrian and bicycling needs.
+- To develop, maintain and implement regional planning strategies which advance transportation mobility through Connected KC 2050. - To facilitate transportation policies that integrate safe and accessible transportation solutions with community development needs in the region. - To foster efforts through engineering best practices, public education, and traffic enforcement to improve safety. - To support efforts that address and advance data collection. - To support advancement of technical analysis tools that address mobility planning and programming needs. - To provide transportation planning support across MARC's related initiatives and programs. - To improve local and regional mobility and expand modal choice through increased active transportation, transit and mobility services availability, enhanced communication and public education, and improved coordination. - To reduce traffic congestion and improve air quality. - To enhance Creating Sustainable Places principles by coordinating safe and accessible transportation planning with the Sustainable Code Framework.

-MARC's Active Transportation Planning program has a long history of developing innovative solutions to address regional transportation challenges.
-The history of this program stretches back over two decades.
-MPO program initiatives have included:
+MARC, in cooperation with regional stakeholders, has a long history of developing innovative solutions to address regional transportation challenges.
+Recent initiatives have included:

-- Development of a MetroGreen Action Plan, which included a regional greenway trail system of over 1,100 miles consisting of three distinct corridors types streams (utility/rail-to-trail and roadway) leading to the formation of ad-hoc and formal coalitions around corridor planning; - Launched "Explore KC" campaign to promote walking and cycling with annual events and public education (May 2002); - Adoption of the MARC Policy on Bicycle and Pedestrian Accommodations on Missouri and Kansas River Bridges (April 2006); - Development and adoption of "Best Practices: 2012 Local Planning and Design Guide" in conjunction with the local chapter of the American Public Works Association; - Launched Active Transportation Regional Counting Program (2012); - Adoption of the MARC Complete Streets Policy (March 2012, updated December 2015); - Created a Complete Streets Policy Handbook (updated in 2017) as a resource for local jurisdictions on how to adopt and implement complete streets policies in communities - Adoption of the Greater Kansas Regional Bikeway Plan (January 2015) expanding regional roadway corridors to a system over 2,000 miles while adding 128 miles of MetroGreen streams corridors in Miami County. - Adoption of the Regional Pedestrian Policy Plan to synthesize a regional vision of walkability through best practices for policies, plans, and programs related to enhanced coordination of regional and local efforts (May 2018)
+- Development of a MetroGreen Action Plan, which included a regional greenway trail system of over 1,100 miles consisting of three distinct corridor types (streams, utility/rail-to-trail, and roadway) leading to the formation of ad-hoc and formal coalitions around corridor planning; - Development and adoption of "Best Practices: 2012 Local Planning and Design Guide" in conjunction with the local chapter of the American Public Works Association; - Implementation of the Active Transportation Regional Counting Program;

+- Adoption of the MARC Complete Streets Policy; - Created a Complete Streets Policy Handbook as a resource for local jurisdictions on how to adopt and implement complete streets policies in communities - Adoption of the Greater Kansas Regional Bikeway Plan, expanding regional roadway corridors to a system over 2,000 miles while adding 128 miles of MetroGreen streams corridors in Miami County. - Adoption of the Regional Pedestrian Policy Plan to synthesize a regional vision of walkability through best practices for policies, plans, and programs related to enhanced coordination of regional and local efforts. - Development and refinement of strategies focused on successful implementation of the Smart Moves plan; - Providing ongoing public information and education regarding the benefits of investing in public transit; - Creation of the RTCC and Mobility Advisory Committee; Completion of Smart Moves 3.0 and development of short term "investment strategies, and; - Convening of a Mobility Hub Workgroup to develop mobility hub implementation strategies